chaoss/community/CONTRIBUTING.md

 At this point you are waiting on us.
 We will comment on your pull requests within three business days (and, typically, one business day).

-The CHAOSS maintainers report on open issues and pull requests on the calls to elicit feedback from the community.
+The CHAOSS maintainers will report on open issues and pull requests on the calls and via the mail list to elicit feedback from the community.

 ## What about releases?
 CHAOSS tags commits on the master branch as [releases][rl] (snapshots).
 Each project has its own release cadence.
-In between releases, the master branch is under development.
+Between releases, the master branch is under development.

 [rl]: https://help.github.com/articles/about-releases/